-A single pear alone is high in potassium, fibre and vitamin C. Containing no sodium, cholesterol or saturated fats, pears are a fruitful addition to your baby’s diet as it is easy on the stomach and has more nutrients per calorie (thus being nutrient-dense).
+A single pear alone is high in potassium, fibre, vitamin C, folate and copper.
+The fruit has no sodium, cholesterol or saturated fats, and therefore, is a great addition to your baby’s diet as it is easy on the stomach and has more nutrients per calorie (thus being nutrient-dense).
 What does a pear offer?
 Keep reading to find out.

 Absolutely!
-The skin of the pear is easy to digest, and pears are a popular natural remedy for constipation in young ones.
+The skin of the pear is easy to digest, and the fruit is a popular natural remedy for constipation in young ones.
 They lower the risk of cancer, heart attacks, and are loaded with vital nutrients and antioxidants needed by your little ones.

 The ideal time to introduce pear to babies is between four to six months of age.
 If your baby experiences an allergic reaction to the fruit, then you may want to wait till she turns eight months old before letting them continue eating it.

 Let’s take a look at the nutrition and the health benefits your child will gain on eating pears.

 Wondering how many calories the humble pear brings?
 Well, look no further and simply check this table out!

 Here are some health benefits of the fruit:

 1.Wards off Diseases

 The skin of the fruit contains powerful polyphenols, phenolic acids, and flavonoids.
 Besides containing essential healthy fatty acids, it also provides anti-inflammatory and cancer-protective benefits.
 A super antioxidant known as ‘Glutathione’ found in the fruit prevents stroke, cancer, and high blood pressure in babies and patients according to studies conducted by the National Cancer Institute.